sachinsu/sachinsu.github.io/work_journal/software.md

     - Why bitcoin mining is computationally expensive -  bitcoin miners must try trillions of hashes to find the rare hash to deploy block onto the blockchain.
     -  blockchain makes data more secure because tampering with one element requires changing every subsequent block
     - A smart contract is a kind of contract where the performance is guaranteed by software instead of by lawyers and judges
+    - CryptoCurrency
+        -  an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.
+        - Bitcoin is basically Public key and associated balance of bitcoins.
+Owner as corresponding private key which allows him to trade.
+Combination of public and private key is enough to define a coin.
+Cryptocurrency is called cryptocurrency because it’s a currency derived from cryptography.
+Every transaction of bitcoin is broadcasted to entire network so everyone who maintains ledger can update it.
+    	- Mining the bitcoin involves taking the hash of the previous block, plus the transactions that have come in since then, plus a new nonce, and try to find a new hash.Each miner takes a summary of the list of transactions in the block, along with a hash of the previous block.
+Then the miner sticks another arbitrary number—called a “nonce”—on the end of the list.
+The miner runs the whole thing (list plus nonce) through a SHA-256 hashing algorithm.
+This generates a 64-digit hexadecimal number.
+If that number is small enough, then the miner has mined the block.
+If not, the miner tries again with a different nonce.

 - Data science use cases
     - Spelling corrections